-In addition to these special efforts to improve the microbiological safety of drinking water, DEP currently regulates 93 contaminants - an increase from about 20 in 1984.
-Current regulations are set for 20 inorganic contaminants, 5 radionuclides, turbidity, 8 microbial contaminants or indicator organisms, and 60 organic contaminants.
-Maximum contaminant levels (MCLs) have been set for

-83 contaminants, and nine contaminants have treatment technique requirements.
+In addition to these special efforts to improve the microbiological safety of drinking water, DEP currently regulates 97 primary contaminants and 15 secondary contaminants - an increase from about 20 in 1984.
+Current regulations are set for 16 inorganic contaminants, 5 radionuclides, turbidity, 8 microbial contaminants or indicator organisms, 3 disinfectants, 11 disinfection byproducts and 53 organic contaminants.
+Primary maximum contaminant levels (MCLs) have been set for 87 contaminants, secondary MCLs have been set for 15 contaminants and 10 contaminants have treatment technique requirements.
 See Chapter 2 for additional information.